- 7 min to read

 The Revamp team’s core competencies are the design process - turning client goals and visions into graphics, art, fonts, and copy.
 Each member of the team has a hyper-specific skill to deliver world-class designs for clients.

-A Jamstack website development agency has their own team members with hyper-specific skill sets that the Revamp team could leverage immediately, without waiting to train up internal team members.
+A Jamstack website development agency has its own team members with hyper-specific skill sets that the Revamp team could leverage immediately, without waiting to train up internal team members.
 It’s impossible, as every agency knows, to find one or two developers that have all the skills the agency could need to build and maintain websites for clients.
 A dedicated development agency can draw from much broader resources to meet whatever challenge comes in the door next faster and easier.

 While other agencies might choose to hire internally rather than outsource development work, Revamp is happy with the choice.
 The team can focus on designs with their clients, and move faster to bring the benefits of the Jamstack and Gatsby to more of their current and prospective clients thanks to a full team of developers ready to work with them.

 Every business can benefit from a website, but sites that are slow, clunky, and difficult to manage or update can do more harm than good.
 Consumers trust the business with clean, faster, professional websites that convey the brand and voice of a company.
 If a website takes too long to load, consumers will bounce off a domain, looking to do business with companies that take their web presence seriously and make it easy for them to get the information they need.

 The Jamstack and site generators like Gatsby are the future of the web and doing business online - nothing compares to the speed and simplicity of building a site with Gatsby.